2023 Best Value Romance Languages Schools in Louisiana

 Best Louisiana Schools for Affordable Quality in Romance Languages

-Our 2023 rankings named Louisiana State University and Agricultural & Mechanical College the best value school in Louisiana for romance languages students.
+Our analysis found Louisiana State University and Agricultural & Mechanical College to be the best value school for romance languages students who want to pursue a degree in Louisiana.
 Louisiana State University is a fairly large public school located in the city of Baton Rouge.

-The average tuition and fees for an in-state undergraduate at Louisiana State University are $11,958 a year.
+In-state tuition fees for undergraduate students at Louisiana State University are $11,958 per year.
 On average, romance languages graduates from Louisiana State University take out $22,500 in student loans while working on their degree.

-Tulane undergraduate students pay an average of $60,814 in in-state tuition and fees each year.
+In-state tuition fees for undergraduate students at Tulane are $60,814 per year.
 Romance Languages majors at Tulane take out an average of $19,250 in student loans while working on their egree.

 Explore all the Best Value Romance Languages Schools in the Southeast Area or other specific states within that region.